CSCfi/csc-user-guide/docs/computing/performance.md

     you may add the `seff` command to the end of your batch job script to always get an efficiency report for your jobs: `seff $SLURM_JOBID`

-Example output for a single node job that utilised CPUs efficiently (CPU
+Example output for a single node job:
-Efficiency: 94.47%), but used only a fraction of the available memory (Memory
-Efficiency: 14.16%):
 ```bash
 puhti-login2:~$ seff 366910
 Job ID: 366910